-The unhatched species, an oviraptorosaur, is thought to be around 27 centimeters (10.6 inches) long and is the first instance of a dinosaur embryo exhibiting a position similar to modern bird embryos.
-Oviraptorosaurs are a group of feathered, toothless theropods.
-Modern birds perform a sequence of tucking motions just before hatching that entail bending their bodies and putting their heads beneath their wings, but the evolutionary roots of this behavior were unclear until recently.
+The unhatched creature, identified as an oviraptorosaur, is believed to have been around 27 centimeters (10.6 inches) long.
+Significantly, it represents the first instance of a non-avian dinosaur embryo exhibiting a posture strikingly similar to that of modern bird embryos just before hatching.
+Oviraptorosaurs were a diverse group of feathered, typically toothless theropods.
+Modern birds engage in a specific sequence of tucking movements prior to hatching, involving bending their bodies and positioning their heads beneath their wings.
+Until this discovery, the evolutionary roots of this behavior remained largely unclear.

-The Baby Yingliang specimen’s head was discovered ventral to the body, with the feet on each side, and the back coiled around the blunt pole of the egg, according to the study’s authors, who report their discovery in the journal iScience.
-Previously unknown in a non-avian dinosaur, they claim that this stance is “reminiscent of a late-stage contemporary bird embryo.”
+According to the study’s authors, who published their findings in the journal iScience, Baby Yingliang’s head was found positioned ventrally to its body, with its feet situated on either side, and its back elegantly coiled around the blunt pole of the egg.
+They assert that this posture, previously unknown in a non-avian dinosaur, is remarkably “reminiscent of a late-stage contemporary bird embryo.”

-In response to this exciting finding, research author Professor Steve Brusatte said, “This small pregnant dinosaur looks precisely like a young bird wrapped in its egg, which is still more proof that many traits characteristic of today’s birds initially originated in their dinosaur relatives.”
+Reacting to this exciting discovery, research author Professor Steve Brusatte remarked, “This small prenatal dinosaur looks just like a baby bird curled in its egg, which is yet more evidence that many features characteristic of today’s birds first evolved in their dinosaur ancestors.”

-However, they come at the following conclusion: “This new remarkable fossil embryo implies that several early developmental characteristics (tucking) generally assumed to be exclusively avian may be anchored more deeply in the theropod lineage.”
+Nevertheless, their current conclusion is compelling: “This new remarkable fossil embryo implies that several early developmental characteristics (tucking) generally assumed to be exclusively avian may be anchored more deeply in the theropod lineage.”
+Baby Yingliang, the exceptionally well-preserved dinosaur embryo, is not just a fossil; it is a window into the past, illuminating the intricate evolutionary journey that connects dinosaurs to the birds that soar above us today.

 Amazing!